Amy C. Novak, EdD, president of Dakota Wesleyan University in Mitchell, South Dakota, will be the 14th president of St. Ambrose University.

 Novak has served in numerous roles at Dakota Wesleyan, a private university of 948 students founded in 1885 and affiliated with the United Methodist Church.
 She was appointed president after serving as provost from 2007 to 2013, and vice president for enrollment management from 2004 to 2007.
 She joined the university in November 2003 as a grant administrator in the TRIO Student Services Program.

-Prior to joining DWU she worked in a variety of roles while traveling with her husband, Ken, as he served 13 years in the U.S. Air Force.
+Prior to joining DWU she worked in a variety of roles while traveling with her husband, Ken, while he served 10 years in the U.S. Air Force.

 Novak earned a Doctor of Education degree in Interdisciplinary Leadership from Creighton University in 2014, a Master of Science in Social and Applied Economics from Wright State University in 1997, and a Bachelor of Arts in History from the University of Notre Dame in 1993.

 During her tenure as Dakota Wesleyan president, Novak led two comprehensive campaigns raising nearly $60 million dollars to support new physical infrastructure, endowed chairs, and endowed scholarships.
 Much of this fundraising supported building initiatives on DWU's Mitchell campus, including a 50,000-square-foot science center (2013); a 90,000-square-foot sport and wellness complex (2016); an alumni welcome center and performing arts space (2017); and a new residence hall (2018).
 A new School of Business, Innovation, and Leadership will open in fall 2021.